-The best television deals 2017
+The best television deals - April 2017

 When you're shopping for a new TV, picking your moment can be a tricky task.

-Do you wait for Black Friday?
-The January sales?
+Do you wait for the sales?
 Or perhaps until your mate offers you that 'refurbished' box he 'found'?

 Forget all that waiting.
 Once you've cleared a space on the wall ready for a 4K whopper, there's no time like the present to seek out a big-screen saving.

-Thankfully, we've hoarded all the best TV offers right here - so, whatever the month, you'll be able to pick up a cut-price cracker of a deal.
+Thankfully, we've hoarded all the best TV offers right here based on our Top 10 TVs - so, whatever the month, you'll be able to pick up a cut-price cracker of a deal.

 Smaller-than-60in TVs